burnsoftnet/MyGunCollection/README.md

 * ADDED - Sort Option for Instock By Purchase Date
 * ADDED - Sort Option for Sold/Stolen by Date Sold
 * UPDATED - Sort order of Cusom ID's to put the ones that have a custom ID at the top in descending order and the ones that don't have anything at the bottom.
+* ADDED - General Accessories Section with ability to Attach to one or more firearms.
+This section is the General Section for Misc Accessories that you have that can be used for anything or any firearm.
+So extra mags scopes, lights, etc you can store here and attach to the firearm if you want but manage it from the Main section.

 ### v6.9.15.2 September 2022